cbonoz/xdc22/README.md

 ### Benefits

 - Accord enables anyone to create and collect esignature against documents without a vendor agreement.
-A xdc smart contract is deployed for each request.
+An XDC smart contract is deployed for each esignature request.
 - Each packet of documents for esignature is made accessible at an IPFS url.
 - When the esignature is completed, an NFT is generated that links both the signer's signature and the documents being agreed on.
 - Hosted documents and the request are immutable.
-- Smart contract deployed on XDC which marks the progress/fulfillment of the esignature request.
-The contract can only be marked completed by the designated signer address at time of final signature.
+- Smart contract deployed on XDC marks the progress/fulfillment of the esignature request.
+The contract can only be marked completed by the designated signer address at the time of final signature.
 - An individual in the context of the Accord application is the pairing of a canvas (handwritten) signature and wallet signature/address.
+- Wallet addresses are used as the source of identity instead of traditional means like username/password pairs and email addresses.
+Users attempting to access an esignature request without being under the assigned signer address are denied access.

 ### Technologies used